clarafy/clarafy.github.io/index.md

 layout: page
 ---

 I am a fourth-year Ph.D. candidate in [Electrical Engineering and Computer Sciences](https://eecs.berkeley.edu) at UC Berkeley, advised by [Jennifer Listgarten](http://www.jennifer.listgarten.com/) and [Michael I. Jordan](https://people.eecs.berkeley.edu/~jordan/).
-I am a member of [BAIR](https://bair.berkeley.edu/) and work broadly on statistical learning and inference methods for engineering biological systems.
+I am a member of [BAIR](https://bair.berkeley.edu/) and work on statistical learning and inference methods for engineering biological systems.
 Prior to Berkeley, I was a Google AI Resident and also conducted marine biologging fieldwork with [Kakani Katija](https://www.mbari.org/katija-kakani/) at the [Monterey Bay Aquarium Research Insitute](https://www.mbari.org/).
 I received my B.S. in [Computer Science](https://cs.stanford.edu/) in 2016 from Stanford University, where I was fortunate to work with [Marius Cătălin Iordan](http://www.princeton.edu/~miordan/), [Fei-Fei Li](http://vision.stanford.edu/feifeili/), and [Stephen Boyd](http://stanford.edu/~boyd).
 My work is generously supported by an NSF Graduate Research Fellowship.

 Beyond research, I am an avid hiker, religious fan of artistic gymnastics, and proud mom to an extraordinary son.